 It is important to note that there is no alternative to the appropriate acclimatisation methods that can be taken to prevent this condition.
 Anyone who is planning to undertake an activity that involves climbing to new altitudes must ensure they are fully aware of the risks and are prepared if altitude sickness does occur.
 Treatments like Diamox can be taken to help prevent altitude sickness alongside proper acclimatisation.

 You can find out more about altitude sickness.

 HealthExpress can help you find the right travel medication, depending on your destination and your current health.
-Our consultation service is completely free of charge, and after completion your information will only be viewed by one of our registered doctors.
+Our consultation service is completely free of charge, and after completion your information will only be viewed by one of our partner doctors.
 Once we ensure that you are safe to use our travel medicines, you will be able to place an order with us.
-Our doctor will issue you with a prescription, which will be filled by our registered pharmacy and will be dispatched, free of charge, for delivery the very next day.
+Our partner doctor will issue you with a prescription, which will be filled by our registered pharmacy and will be dispatched, free of charge, for delivery the very next day.